afogarty85/camelCasing/README.md

 ## Basic Use

 ```
-from camelCasing import camel_case_generator as camelCase
+from camelCasing import camelCasing as cc
 ```

 Its functionality can be used in at least two ways: